Dr. Megan Kenna

-As Executive Director, Megan is responsible for overall strategic, financial, and operational leadership for the Schmidt Science Fellows organization.
-She works closely with the Program Joint Committee (the organization’s board) and her Program team to deliver on their ambitious mission to harness interdisciplinary science to advance discovery for the benefit of the world.
+As Executive Director, Megan is responsible for overall strategic, financial, and operational leadership for the Schmidt Science Fellows organization, helping to deliver on the Program’s ambitious mission to harness interdisciplinary science to advance discovery for the benefit of the world.

-Megan is the founding Executive Director of Schmidt Science Fellows and, since 2018, has worked with the Program’s sponsors, Schmidt Futures and the Rhodes Trust, to establish, develop, and grow the Fellowship.
-Under her leadership the number of Science Fellows selected each year and the funding available to each of them has doubled; the nationalities represented among the scientists in the Fellowship have grown to 28.
+Megan is the founding Executive Director of Schmidt Science Fellows.
+Under her leadership, the number of Science Fellows selected each year and the funding available to each of them has doubled; the nationalities represented among the scientists in the Fellowship have grown to 34.
 In addition, she has also overseen the recruitment of a diverse, international Program team and Academic Council.

 Megan was instrumental in the development of the Schmidt Science Fellows Strategic Plan to 2025 and in efforts that led, in June 2021, to Schmidt Futures and the Rhodes Trust affirming their commitment to continue the Schmidt Science Fellows program beyond the initial three years.
 This funding is part of a broader $1 billion philanthropic commitment made by Eric and Wendy Schmidt to find and develop global talent.